panoslin/StreamHelper/README.md

 - **Request Management**: Delete individual requests or clear all
 - **Export Functionality**: Export captured requests to JSON
 - **Page Context**: Shows which page each request came from
+- **Tab-Specific Views**: View requests from current tab only or all tabs
 - **Real-time Updates**: Live notifications when new requests are captured

 ## Installation